What is haematology?

 For patients with leukaemia, treatment and prognosis is dependent on the type of blood cell affected and the speed of the cancer growth.5

-People with myeloma may experience very different symptoms, which may include bone pain, frequent infections, anemia, numbness or tingling and weakness,7 as well as respond to treatment in very different ways8.
+People with myeloma may experience very different symptoms, which may include bone pain, frequent infections, anaemia, numbness or tingling and weakness,7 as well as respond to treatment in very different ways8.
 Because of this, myeloma is considered to be a relapsing-remitting cancer meaning that there are periods of time when the patient shows symptoms of disease activity (relapses) and requires active treatment, and periods where they are considered to be in remission and do not show signs of the disease.9

 Roche in haematology